Anzia Yezierska: Writing career

-Yezierska wrote about the struggles of Jewish and later Puerto Rican immigrants in New York's Lower East Side.
+Yezierska wrote about the struggles of Jewish and later Puerto Rican immigrants in New York City's ghettos.
 In her fifty-year writing career, she explored the cost of acculturation and assimilation among immigrants.
 Her stories provide insight into the meaning of liberation for immigrants—particularly Jewish immigrant women.
-Many of her works of fiction can be labeled semi-autobiographical.
-In her writing, she drew from her life growing up as an immigrant in New York's Lower East Side.
-Her works feature elements of realism with attention to detail; she often has characters express themselves in Yiddish-English dialect.
-Her sentimentalism and highly idealized characters have prompted some critics to classify her works as romantic.
+Many of her works of fiction can be labeled semi-autobiographical, as she drew from her life growing up on the Lower East Side.
+Her works feature elements of realism with sharp attention to detail; she often has characters express themselves in Yiddish-English dialect.
+Her highly idealized characters, along with occasional passages of sentimentalism, have prompted some critics to classify her works as romantic.

 Yezierska turned to writing around 1912.
-Turmoil in her personal life prompted her to write stories focused on problems faced by wives.
-In the beginning, she had difficulty finding a publisher for her work.
-But her persistence paid off in December 1915 when her story, "The Free Vacation House" was published in The Forum.
-She attracted more critical attention about a year later when another tale, "Where Lovers Dream" appeared in Metropolitan.
-Her literary endeavors received more recognition when her rags-to-riches story, "The Fat of the Land," appeared in noted editor Edward J. O'Brien's collection, Best Short Stories of 1919.
-Yezierska's early fiction was eventually collected by publisher Houghton Mifflin and released as a book titled Hungry Hearts in 1920.
+Turmoil in her personal life prompted her to write stories about problems faced by wives.
+In the beginning, she had difficulty finding a publisher.
+But her persistence paid off in December 1915 when her story "The Free Vacation House" was published in The Forum.
+She attracted more critical praise about a year later when another tale, "Where Lovers Dream", appeared in Metropolitan.
+In 1919, her literary endeavors received increased recognition when her rags-to-riches story "The Fat of the Land" won the coveted Edward J. O'Brien award for Best Short Story of the Year.
+Yezierska's early fiction was eventually collected by publisher Houghton Mifflin and released in a book titled Hungry Hearts (1920).
 Another collection of stories, Children of Loneliness, followed two years later.
-These stories focus on the children of immigrants and their pursuit of the American Dream.
+These stories focused on the children of immigrants and their pursuit of the American Dream.

-Some literary critics argue that Yezierska's strength as an author was best found in her novels.
-Her first novel, Salome of the Tenements (1923), was inspired by her friend Rose Pastor Stokes.
-Stokes gained fame as a young immigrant woman when she married a wealthy young man of a prominent Episcopalian New York family in 1904.
+Some literary critics argue that Yezierska's strength as an author can best be found in her novels.
+Her first, Salome of the Tenements (1923), was inspired by her friend Rose Pastor Stokes, as well as by Yezierska's romance with John Dewey.
+Rose Pastor had gained fame in 1905 as an impoverished young Jewish immigrant woman who, in what was characterized in newspapers as a Cinderella story, married a New York millionaire from a prominent Episcopalian family.